ROCm/rocmProfileData/raptor/README.md

 #### Custom Categories
 Categories are specified in a dictionary-like JSON file with the name of the category and corresponing list of kernel name regular expressions.
-The top view includes a "Category" column.
+The kernelseq view includes a "Category" column.
 Kernels which don't match any defined category are shown as "_Other".

 The default file is show as an example below.
 Users can add new categories (or expand the regex for existing ones) to get more clarity on "_Other" kernels.
-This can be useful if the top list shows a large percentage of kernels in the "_Other" category.
+This can be useful if the kernelseq list shows a large percentage of kernels in the "_Other" category.
 If a kernel matches multiple categories, the LAST category in the file wins - so add more specific categories at the END of the file.
+If using the variability metrics, ensure that the special "_COMM" category maps to all kernels used for barrier communication between GPUs.
 ```
 $ cat raptor_cat_vllm.json
 {